 Reducing Your Stress Levels

-Based on this research, you are advised to reduce your stress levels, especially if you are on a keto water weight loss plateau.
+Based on this research, you are advised to manage your stress levels, especially if you are on a keto water weight loss plateau.
 Sit down with a healthcare provider to determine the best stress management strategy for you.
-Some of the best strategies include relaxation techniques like stretching, yoga, deep breathing, or meditation (12).
+Some of the best strategies include relaxation techniques like stretching, yoga, deep breathing, or meditation (13).

 Getting Enough Sleep

 Believe it or not, getting enough sound sleep can also help you move away from the keto weight loss plateau.
-According to research by Medical News Today, poor sleeping patterns may also thwart your weight loss efforts, causing the plateau (9).
+According to research summarized by Medical News Today, poor sleeping patterns may also thwart your weight loss efforts, causing the plateau (10).

-The research further acknowledges that sleeping for only a few hours may also lead to an increased waist circumference.
+The study further found that sleeping for only a few hours may also make it more difficult to reduce waist circumference (3).
 In light of this we know how essential it is to get enough sleep.
-There is no one standard answer on how much sleep is enough (5).
+There is no one standard answer on how much sleep is enough (6).